Saturday, March 27, 2010

 The above words are the most common expressions that we have heard from day to day on the Thailand leg of our bike trip so far.
 Our terrain has been mixed since we left Chiang Mai but we’ve been fortunate enough to spend a few of our days meandering on smaller roads through small villages where we have met and encountered some incredibly friendly people.

-decided that our first week should serve as a training week since despite all of the running around we did getting ready to leave, we didn’t fit in as much bike training as we had hoped.
+We left Chiang Mai on February 21st and decided that our first week should serve as a training week since despite all of the running around we did getting ready to leave, we didn’t fit in as much bike training as we had hoped.
 Once we got on the road, we were pretty happy that we hadn’t set expectations too high.
 With the heat and haze (which both seemed to set in the week before we left), we felt pretty good about taking it relatively easy (or so we thought).

 On Day 2 which we renamed “Grunting Granny Gear Day,” we encountered steeper hills than either of us have ever encountered on bicycle.
 It was a little disheartening when 10km took us about 4 hours (seriously) and much of it was spent pushing our bikes up hill.
 Despite the difficulties of this day, it was one of our best days with incredible scenery.
 Going down made the ups almost worth it and arriving in Jaeson National Park (which has hot springs and a waterfall) and sharing a campsite with a group of monks made for an excellent end of day.